-- 1. Installation of environmental controls - a) Silt fencing to be installed around the low sides of crushed rock hardstand area, to protect the nearby surface waterbody from runoff. - b) Stormwater drains to be protected from sediment by suitable controls (eg: silt socks, silt fencing) - c) Spill kits to be located to respond to construction activities including hydraulic hose rupture, chemical storage and refuelling. - d) Site exit shall be sealed or stabilised to prevent mud tracking and dust, and street sweepers used as a control. - e) Tree Protection Zone to be established and delineated from the site operations. - 2.
-Compound, carpark and haul road establishment: - Tree management procedures and methodology will follow Tree Removal EPR Plan and Tree Protection EPR Plan.
-The definitive tree removal guidance will be outlined in the WEMP for MWC & YVW.
-This will feature a site-specific arborist assessment for all trees that are to be removed or protected within Carron Street Construction Compound. - b) Haul roads outside of project boundary: haul roads to be built up from existing ground with geofabric and imported material, except within road reserve. - c) Haul roads within project boundary: construction methodologies to be determined, examples of options include placing geofabric/crushed rock, topsoil stripping/excavation to match SUP, or placing steel plates etc. - d) Hard stand area to be established through compaction of crushed rock.
+- 1. Installation of environmental controls - a) Silt fencing to be installed around the low sides of crushed rock hardstand area. - b) Stormwater drains to be protected from sediment by suitable controls (e.g.: silt socks, silt fencing) - c) Spill kits to be located to respond to construction activities including hydraulic hose rupture, chemical storage and refuelling. - d) Site exit shall be stabilised to prevent mud tracking and dust. - e) Tree Protection Zone to be established and delineated from the site operations.

+Note that the compound is situated on an existing landfill, additional testing will be undertaken to verify the landfill depth and extent prior to topsoil stripping and levelling, to avoid disturbance to the landfill capping layer.

+- 2. Compound, carpark and haul road establishment: - Tree management procedures and methodology will follow Tree Removal EPR Plan and Tree Protection EPR Plan.
+The definitive tree removal guidance will be outlined in the WEMP for UE.
+This will feature a site specific arborist assessment for all trees that are to be removed or protected within Church Rd Construction Compound.
+Note that trees will be removed as part of the access to the work site, and no additional trees require removal for access to the compound. - b) Additional soil testing to be undertaken to characterise depth and extent of landfill prior to topsoil stripping and levelling.
+Based on the landfill depth (i.e. if landfill is too shallow/close to surface), there will be the option to build directly on top of grass by laying geofabric down.
+Where topsoil stripping is required to level the ground, and where the landfill will not be impacted, this material will be stockpiled for reuse when works are completed. - c) Hard stand area to be established through compaction of crushed rock.
 Crushed rock to be placed and compacted in layers with suitable compaction equipment.
-A preferred water-based polymer (or other approved means) to be applied to the top layer to ensure binding of finer particles and thus, reduction of dust. - e) Compound building to be placed on footings (as per Temporary Works Design) using a pick and slew crane, or as approved by CPB. - f) It is expected that the polymer may lose integrity with vehicles trafficking over the carpark or haul road.
+A preferred water-based polymer (or other approved means) to be applied to the top layer to ensure binding of finer particles and thus, reduction of dust. - d) Compound building to be placed on footings (as per Temporary Works Design) using a pick and slew crane, or as approved by CPB. - e) It is expected that the polymer may lose integrity with vehicles trafficking over the carpark or haul road.
 Reapplication of the polymer will occur when this eventuates.

-Dust will also be managed through the application of water to internal roads and carparks. - g) Stabilised or sealed exits to be installed on the haul road to ensure that trucks do not cart unwanted soil or rocks onto public roads.
-These exits to be in the form of rumble grid, larger diameter crushed rock, or sealed.
-Street sweepers will be used as needed. - 3.
-Services to be connected to the compound: - a) Generators to be used for site power. - b) Sewage disposal to be managed through installation of ablution tanks, these will be pumped to a licensed waste facility on a regular basis.
+- Dust will also be managed through the application of water to internal roads and carparks. - f) Stabilised exits to be installed on the haul road to ensure that trucks do not cart unwanted soil or rocks onto public roads.
+These exits to be in the form of rumble grid or larger diameter crushed rock - Services to be connected to the compound: - Generators to be used for site power.
+Silent power generators have been requested in the Contractors ITT to minimise noise overnight. - Sewage disposal to be managed through installation of ablution tanks, these will be b) pumped into a truck and taken to a licensed waste facility on a regular basis.
 Ablution tanks to be above ground and impermeable to ensure no leakage into the surrounding environment. - c) Water supply from a nearby hydrant or by truck delivery to potable water tanks, or connection to the water mains being relocated if approved by the relevant authorities.